dogweather/forkful/content/en/vba/testing-and-debugging/using-a-debugger.md

 ---
 date: 2024-02-01 21:30:22.659018-07:00
-description: "Using a debugger in Visual Basic for Applications (VBA) involves running\
+description: "In VBA, the debugger is integral to the Visual Basic Editor (VBE).
+Here's\
-  \ your code step-by-step to inspect its execution flow and variable states.
-This\u2026"
+  \ how you can leverage it: 1. **Setting Breakpoints**: Click in the left margin\u2026"
 lastmod: '2024-03-13T22:44:59.938465-06:00'
 model: gpt-4-0125-preview
-summary: "Using a debugger in Visual Basic for Applications (VBA) involves running\
+summary: "In VBA, the debugger is integral to the Visual Basic Editor (VBE).
+Here's\
-  \ your code step-by-step to inspect its execution flow and variable states.
-This\u2026"
+  \ how you can leverage it: 1. **Setting Breakpoints**: Click in the left margin\u2026"
 title: Using a debugger
+weight: 35
 ---

 ## How to: